Tribe Money Payment Workflows

 A few questions emerged from initial market research, user interviews, and usability testing:

-• How do we reduce manual entry and repetitive billing work for our users?
+• How do we reduce manual entry and setup friction for our users?

 Founder